franchsli/whatsapp_clone_django/README.md

 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.
 - Delete all console.logs
+- **OPTIMIZE REQUESTS**:
+  - Combine related request views so the server calls reduce and do two jobs in the same response.
 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
 - Optimize the js code (delete all the cloned code.)
 - Check what happens when contact user send a message and htmx.ajax runs anyway.